Payroll & Billing in Time Processing

 If you'd like to remove an allowance, you can do so by clicking the X in the top right hand corner of the allowance itself.

-Removing a Shift Allowance in Update rates and hours in Time Processing in Schedule Xpress
+Removing a Shift Allowance in Time Processing

 Configuring Shift Allowance types

-To configurate a Shift Allowance type, you'll need to head to eTime Xpress.
+Alternatively, you can add Shift Allowance types in eTime Xpress.
 Once inside, click Configuration > Codes Maintenance and find Shift Allowance code in the list of options.

 In here, you can add, update or delete Shift Allowance types.